ruchiniabeysinghe18/slt-visual-agent/README.md

 Also make sure to add a working whatsapp number in `AGENTS` section in the `.env` file

 refer : https://developers.facebook.com/documentation/business-messaging/whatsapp/get-started
 ---

+## External dummy API

+To use with the External API intergration we provide the open API specificaiton file `openapi_spec.json` , you can use it dorectly to upload to the system (refer the demo video : `external_api_intigration.mp4`)

+---

 ## Docker Deployment (Recomended)